Zalexanninev15/RunAdminCMD/README.md

 ![](https://i.imgur.com/NZpREOk.png)
 ## Description
 Utility for running files and scripts as Administrator.
 Created to quickly grant Administrator rights to BAT/CMD files.

+## Features
+* Quickly grant Administrator rights
+* Interesting (in some ways unique) settings for better working with the utility

 ## How to interact?
 **Is required .NET Framework 4.5 and Windows 7-10!**